• Email

 Number 4, the pin, can be used when the corner is acute.

-Using Needle and Thread
+Video – Using Needle and Thread to Pull Out a Corner

-Before you can use this method, you need to know how to tie a knot in thread.
+Tip: Before you can use this method, you need to know how to tie a knot in thread.

 Projects with Corners